Jerilderie railway station: Description

-A number of other structures were built at Jerilderie in the mid 1884 period, apart from the railway platform and station building.
-The major items included the goods warehouse (commonly referred to as the goods shed), cattle races, Station Master's residence, engine shed, coal stage, 51 ft 6 in turntable pit and elevated water tank.
+A number of other structures were built at Jerilderie in the mid-1884 period.
+The major ones were the goods warehouse (commonly referred to as the goods shed), cattle races, station master's residence, engine shed, coal stage, 51 ft 6 in turntable pit and elevated water tank.

 Over the next 60 years, additional structures and yard modification were completed.

-A signal diagram was issued by the Office of the Signal & Telegraph Engineer on 18 March 1941 and illustrated the layout of the railway facilities at Jerilderie.
-This diagram probably represented the development of railway facilities at Jerilderie at its maximum extent.
+A signal diagram, issued by the Office of the Signal & Telegraph Engineer on 18 March 1941, illustrated the layout of the railway facilities at Jerilderie.
+This diagram probably represented the maximum extent of the development of railway facilities at Jerilderie.